Uni’s a place for LGBTQ+ students to thrive, but this year many haven’t had the chance

 The Tab spoke to president of MMU’s LGBTQ+ society, Becca.
 The society’s event for LGBTQ+ History Month was interrupted by homophobic “trolls”, who shouted “some really nasty comments” at those in attendance.
 The society has signposted its members towards help and resources, and are working on how they can make events safer in the future.

 The Internet works well in so many ways, but it also means people can hide behind a screen, as in the case of Zoom bombings.
 “The fact that it’s so easy to hide who you are is a scary thing,” Becca says.
-“I’ve once encountered someone saying something to my face about being part of the community, but outside of that not many people would dare say it to your face.
+She’s only once experienced homophobia in-person, “but outside of that not many people would dare say it to your face.
 The type of people who have to sit behind a computer screen to shout the things they were shouting do not have the confidence to sit there and say it to your face at all.”

 ‘In lockdown we aren’t having to straighten everything’